leksea/car-crashes-analysis/README.md

 Deep Neural Network model produced similar to XGB results on holdout set:
 Accuracy: 0.71, F1 Score 0.69.
 ![Traffic Crash Analysis](./Images/figure_72.png)

+### Recommendations
+* Target Rear-End collisions.
+Focus on campaigns that promote safe following distances, especially in high-traffic areas.
+* Address Improper Maneuvers.
+Educate drivers about common improper maneuvers, such as unsafe lane changes, abrupt stops, and risky turns.
+* Mitigate Distracted Driving.
+Stress the dangers of phone use and other driving distractions.

 ### Interpreting DNN Model results.
 We looked into two possible ways of interpreting the DNN model's results: